UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 ##### **Selective inference (overview)**

-- The short answer is NO!
+- If we do hypothesis testing **after selection**, then the answer is NO!
-    - P-values will not be uniform (or even conservative) when the null is true
+    - P-values will not be uniform (or conservative) when the null is true
-    - There will be massively inflated type-I error rate
+    - There will be a massively inflated type-I error rate

 <img src="images/pval_harking.png" style="display: block; margin-left: auto; margin-right: auto; width: 400px">